 Watch James Harden Get A Tribute Video From The Rockets In Houston

-James Harden and the Brooklyn Nets are in Houston playing his former team the Rockets.

-James Harden and the Brooklyn Nets are in Texas on Wednesday night playing the Houston Rockets.
+James Harden and the Brooklyn Nets were in Texas on Wednesday night playing the Houston Rockets.

-Harden is playing his former team in a city that he spent nearly a decade in, and led to the playoffs every season he was there.
+Harden was playing his former team in a city that he spent nearly a decade in, and led to the playoffs every season he was there.

 The Rockets gave a tribute video to their former superstar and the clip of him receiving the tribute video can be seen in a tweet that is embedded below from the Twitter account of the Rockets.